weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md

 }
 ```

+### Schema note

+- If you are using this module and are vectorizing the class or property name, the name(s) must be a part of the `text2vec-contextionary`.

 ## How to use

 * New GraphQL vector search parameters made available by this module can be found [here](/developers/weaviate/api/graphql/vector-search-parameters.md#neartext).